New publications

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-According to the World Health Organization, the severe form of influenza annually undermines from three to five million people, 500,000 of whom die from the infection itself or from complications caused by it.
+According to the World Health Organization, severe influenza kills between three and five million people every year, 500,000 of whom die from the infection itself or from complications caused by it.

-Researchers from the Institute of Molecular Medicine in Finland (FIMM), along with a group of other scientists, have developed a new screening method that can be used to develop new drugs for the treatment of influenza viruses.
-The results of their research appeared in the online journal Biological Chemistry.
+Researchers from the Finnish Institute of Molecular Medicine (FIMM) and a team of other scientists have developed a new screening method that could be used to develop new drugs to treat influenza viruses.
+The results of their research have appeared in the online journal Biological Chemistry.

-Experts warn that one should not underestimate the danger that a flu carries with it, because an untreated viral infection can lead to serious complications and even death.
+Experts warn that the danger of influenza should not be underestimated, since an untreated viral infection can lead to serious complications and even death.

-To treat influenza viruses, many drugs have been developed.
-However, the influenza virus has one property that is beneficial to it, but it is extremely harmful for us - the ability to evolve rapidly.
+Many drugs have been developed to treat influenza viruses.
+However, the influenza virus has one property that is useful for it, but extremely harmful for us - the ability to quickly evolve.

-The influenza virus is prone to accidental mutations, so the proteins haemagglutinin (HA) and neuraminidase (NA) are constantly updated.
-Thus, antiviral drugs simply stop functioning, because their components are "trained" for the old strain, so they recognize the mutated species worse than those that do not mutate.
+The flu virus is subject to random mutations, so the hemagglutinin (HA) and neuraminidase (NA) proteins are constantly updated.
+Thus, antiviral drugs simply stop working, because their components are “trained” for the old strain, so they recognize mutated species worse than non-mutated ones.

-After a while, the mutated strain of the virus becomes in place of the unmutated, which simply dies out.
-It turns out that most drugs are fighting the flu on a cyclic system and the battle between the virus and medicines continues for decades.
+After some time, the mutated strain of the virus takes the place of the non-mutated one, which simply dies out.
+It turns out that most drugs fight the flu in a cyclical system, and the battle between the virus and drugs continues for decades.

-Finnish scientists suggest that the results of these studies will form the basis for the development of new-generation drugs.
+Finnish scientists believe that the results of these studies will form the basis for the development of next-generation drugs.

-"All these drugs (Obtoklax, gemcitabine, and saliphenylchalamide) are means for fighting cancer, they destroy cancer cells and prevent their reproduction.
-However, in order to achieve an antiviral effect, a small concentration is necessary, "says Denis Kainov, co-author of the study.
-"In order for these drugs to be used in the treatment of influenza infections, their further study is needed."
+"All of these drugs (obatoclax, gemcitabine, and saliphenylhalamide) are anti-cancer drugs, they destroy cancer cells and prevent their proliferation.
+However, to achieve an antiviral effect, a small concentration of them is needed," says study co-author Denis Kainov.
+"In order for these drugs to be used in the treatment of influenza infections, they need to be further studied."

-Research scientists are an example of the fact that the properties of medicines already known to medicine can not be studied to the end and therefore their potential is not fully disclosed.
-A medicine used to treat a particular disease can be useful in the fight against another ailment.
+The scientists' research is an example of how the properties of medicines already known to medicine may not be fully studied and therefore their potential is not fully revealed.
+A medicine used to treat a certain disease may also be useful in the fight against another ailment.

 Scientists conclude that pharmacists should not only develop new drugs, but also study existing ones.